ajanth97/test-project/README.md

 ```
 4. Follow the instuctions on the browser to run the app on your device using the [expo go app](https://expo.dev/client) or an emulator.

-## About the development of this app
+## About the start of development of this app

-I started this project using the `expo init` command and selected the option with typescript and react navigation.
+- I started this project using the `expo init` command and selected the option with typescript and react navigation.
 This generated boilerplate code which was the starting point of this project.

+- I adopted the file, folder stucture and naming conventions.

-I removed the tab naviagtion and used a stack naviagtion since this app doesn't require any tabs.
+- I removed the tab naviagtion and used a stack naviagtion since this app doesn't require any tabs.

-I took advantage of the React hooks provided by this boilerplate code to enable auto dark mode in this app.
+- I took advantage of the React hooks provided by this boilerplate code to enable auto dark mode in this app.

 ## Design decisions
 ### User profile navigation